michaelmalick/phd-thesis/2_introduction/intro.md

 Peterman 1985; Beamish and Mahnken 2001; Wertheimer and Thrower 2007).
-During this critical period, foraging conditions, and in particular zooplankton abundances, have been shown to be important factors in determining salmon growth rates, as well as productivity (Perry et al. 1996; Armstrong et al. 2005).
-Thus, bottom-up forcing mechanisms likely have a strong impact on Pacific salmon year class strength.
+During this critical period, foraging conditions, and in particular zooplankton abundances, have been shown to be important factors in determining salmon growth rates, as well as productivity indicating that bottom-up forcing mechanisms likely have a strong impact on Pacific salmon year class strength (Perry et al. 1996; Armstrong et al. 2005).

-A prevailing bottom-up forcing hypothesis in marine ecosystems posits that vertical ocean transport processes modulates surface primary production.
-For example, in coastal upwelling areas winds drive surface waters offshore through Ekman transport, bringing deep nutrient rich water into the photic zone, providing the necessary nutrients for the spring phytoplankton bloom, which in turn affects secondary production, for instance, of zooplankton, which are a key food resource for juvenile salmon in coastal habitats.
+A prevailing bottom-up forcing hypothesis in marine ecosystems posits that vertical transport processes modulates surface primary production.
+For example, in coastal upwelling areas, winds drive surface waters offshore through Ekman transport, causing deep nutrient rich water to 'upwell' into the photic zone, providing the necessary nutrients for primary production in general and the spring phytoplankton bloom in particular.
+Primary production occurring during the spring phytoplankton bloom in turn affects secondary production, for instance, of zooplankton, which are a key food resource for juvenile salmon in coastal habitats.
 For Pacific salmon, testing this vertical transport hypothesis has mainly focused on the relationships between average upwelling intensity and productivity of individual salmon stocks with mixed results.
-For instance, @Nickelson1986a and
-@Logerwell2003a showed positive relationships between average upwelling intensity and marine survival of coho salmon in the Northern California Current, whereas @Pearcy1997 and @Botsford2002 provided evidence that this relationship may be non-stationary through time.

-A key assumption of this previous work on the links between vertical transport and productivity of higher-trophic-level species is that there is a strong relationship between primary production and salmon productivity.
-In chapter 1, I explore this assumption by asking whether the phenology or intensity of the spring phytoplankton bloom can explain variability in salmon productivity.
+A key assumption of this previous work on the links between vertical transport and productivity of higher-trophic-level species is that there is a strong relationship between phytoplankton dynamics and salmon productivity, however, this assumption is largely untested.
+In the Northeast Pacific, phytoplankton dynamics are primarily characterized by the spring phytoplankton bloom, which has two primary modes of variability, the timing of the bloom and the intensity of the bloom [CITE].
+In chapter xxx, I explore the relationships between spring bloom dynamics and salmon productivity by asking whether the phenology or intensity of the spring phytoplankton bloom can explain variability in salmon productivity.
+I find strong evidence for effects of the timing of the spring bloom as well as phytoplankton biomass following the bloom on salmon productivity throughout the North Pacific Rim.

-The
-results of this research have been mixed with some studies indicating positive relationships between productivity and upwelling intensity and others indicated no relationship.

-- Ideally, to estimate the effects of bottom-up control on salmon productivity, we would want to look at relationships between productivity and food resources directly, however, the spatial extent of food supply data is limited.

-- To get around this, previous research has relied on physical oceanographic data, for example, by estimating relationships between upwelling intensity and salmon productivity

-- But, with the advent of remote sensing satellites, we are now able to investigate relationships between phytoplankton and salmon productivity, which gets us one step closer.

-- There is an alternative hypothesis as well, that suggests that food resources available to juvenile salmon may also be driven by changes in horizontal transport, i.e., ocean current patterns, that cause zooplankton to be adverted into or out of coastal areas
+Recently, an alternative bottom-up forcing hypothesis has emerged that suggests that food resources available to juvenile salmon may also be driven by changes in horizontal transport, i.e., ocean current patterns, that cause zooplankton to be advected into or out of coastal areas.
+In chapter xxx, I develop a method for indexing variability in the NPC and estimate relationships between variability in the positioning and intensity of the NPC on 16x North American pink, chum, and sockeye salmon stocks.
+I find that stocks of these species in the southern part of their North American range (i.e., throughout British Columbia and Washington) are most strongly affected by variability in horizontal ocean transport.

+In chapters xxx and xxx, I find evidence for two competing bottom-up forcing hypotheses.
+However, these hypotheses are not mutually exclusive and may have additive or multiplicative effects on salmon productivity.
+Because both the vertical and horizontal transport hypotheses focus on ocean processes that occur at the regional spatial scale, both hypotheses may be driving by larger scale processes, such as climate processes.
+Indeed, hierarchy theory suggests that large-scale processes likely 'set the stage' for smaller scale processes by defining boundaries that constrain the smaller-scale processes.

+It is widely recognized that the dynamics of the North Pacific are partially controlled by inter-decadal fluctuations in large-scale climate and ocean processes (Mantua et al. 1997; Hare et al. 1999).
+The Pacific Decadal Oscillation (PDO) and the North Pacific Gyre Oscillation (NPGO) represent two of the major modes of large-scale variability in the North Pacific (Mantua and Hare 2002; Di Lorenzo et al.  2008).
+Fluctuations in these patterns, often referred to as regime shifts, can substantially alter the physical and biological processes in the North Pacific (Chavez et al. 2003).
+A major reversal of the PDO in 1976/77 is one of the best documented cases of the impacts of regime shifts on the dynamics of the North Pacific (Mantua et al. 1997; Anderson and Piatt 1999; Mueter and Norcross 2000; Hunt et al. 2002).
+Following this regime shift, the species composition of the North Pacific shifted from a crustacean-dominated system to a gadid and flatfish-dominated system (Anderson and Piatt 1999; Mueter and Norcross 2000).
+Moreover, the abundances of wild adult sockeye salmon (O. nerka) and pink salmon (O. gorbuscha) in the North Pacific increased by more than 65% after the regime shift (Ruggerone et al. 2010).

+While, changes in large-spatial-scale climate patterns, such as the PDO, are often correlated with indices of salmon productivity, there are many intermediate-scale linkages between climate patterns and salmon productivity, as well as multiple pathways that can connect climate and salmon (Mueter et al. 2002a; Beamish et al. 2004; Drinkwater et al. 2010).
+For example, the vertical transport hypothesis represents one pathway in which large-scale climate processes may impact higher-trophic-level dynamics and the horizontal transport hypothesis represents an alternative pathway.
+In chapter xxx, I estimate the cumulative effects of these pathways on productivity of coho salmon in the Northern California Current using Bayesian network.
+Results of this analysis strongly indicated that both the vertical and horizontal transport pathways simultaneously affect salmon productivity and indicate the need to account for the cumulative effects of competing hypothesis of how environmental stochasticity affects higher-trophic-level species.

 ## Managing for environmental change
 - "Balancing harvest opportunities with conservation needs"